Effect of quantum resonances on local temperature in nonequilibrium open systems: Effect of quantum resonances on local temperatures of single impurity systems

 For a convenient and accurate measurement of $T^\ast$, the local observable $O$ should vary sensitively with $T_p$.
 In our previous works,\cite{Ye2015local,ye2016thermodynamic} the local magnetic and charge susceptibilities of the impurity, $\chi^m = \frac{\partial \langle \hat{m}_z \rangle}{\partial H_z}|_{H_z \rightarrow 0}$ and $\chi^c = -\frac{\partial \langle \hat{n} \rangle}{\partial \epsilon_d}$, respectively, have been chosen as the local observables.
 Here, $\hat{m}_z = \frac{1}{2} g\,\mu_{_{\rm B}}(\hat{n}_\uparrow - \hat{n}_\downarrow)$ is the impurity magnetization operator, with $H_z$ being the local magnetic field, $g$ the electron gyromagnetic ratio, and $\mu_{_{\rm B}}$ the Bohr magneton.
 It has been shown that while $T^{\ast,{\rm MPC}}(\chi^m)$ and $T^{\ast,{\rm MPC}}(\chi^c)$ agree closely with each other in most cases, they do exhibit small discrepancy in the near-resonance (NR) region.\cite{ye2016thermodynamic}

-In the following, we explore the uniqueness/non-uniqueness of the $\TMPC$.
+In the following, we explore the uniqueness/nonuniqueness of the $\TMPC$.
 First, we show that the MPC of \Eq{def-Tloc-5} or \Eq{def-Tloc-55} may give rise to multiple values of $T^\ast$ with a certain $O$.
 Figure~\ref{figa1} depicts the relative perturbation of local magnetic susceptibility, $\delta\chi^m_p/\chi_{\rm ref}^m$, as a function of $T_p$ for a single-impurity system under an antisymmetric bias voltage.
 From the first line of \Eq{def-Tloc-55} we have $\mu^\ast = 0$ since $\Delta_L = \Delta_R$.
 Meanwhile, it is intriguing to find that there are two temperatures that could satisfy the ZPC of $\delta\chi^m_p = 0$, which are designated as $T^\ast_c$ and $T^\ast_h$ ($T^\ast_c < T^\ast_h$).
-Thus, the local temperature $\TMPC$ appears to be non-unique.
-However, it is important to note that, the whole system should approach towards an equilibrium state as the bias voltage is reduced gradually.
+Thus, the local temperature $\TMPC$ appears to be nonunique.
+However, it is important to note that, as the bias voltage is reduced the whole system should evolve towards an equilibrium state.
 In particular, in the limit of $V \rightarrow 0$, $\TMPC$ should recover the thermodynamic temperature of the equilibrium system, i.e., $\TMPC = T_L = T_R$.
-In \Fig{figa1} it is evident that only $T^\ast_h$ achieves the correct asymptotic limit at the zero bias.
-Therefore, although the MPC of \Eq{def-Tloc-55} has multiple solutions, the local temperature $\TMPC$ turns out to be unique by considering the asymptotic limit of the global equilibrium state.
+In particular, as indicated by the inset of \Fig{figa1}, the heat current through the probe ($J_p$) vanishes only at $T_p=T_h^\ast=T_L=T_R$, while it retains an appreciable value at $T_p=T_c^\ast$.
+It is thus evident that only $T^\ast_h$ achieves the correct asymptotic limit under the zero bias and recovers the zeroth law.
+Therefore, although the MPC of \Eq{def-Tloc-55} has multiple solutions, because it does not explicitly examine the heat current, the $\TMPC$ can still be uniquely determined for a given local observable $O$ by considering the asymptotic limit of the global equilibrium state.